cycodehq/vscode-extension/README.md

     - Files
 - Cycode console features a "View Problem" card that enables in-depth violation analysis with remediation recommendations.
+- Company’s Custom Remediation Guidelines - If your company has set custom remediation guidelines via the Cycode portal, you'll see a field for "Company Guidelines" that contains those guidelines.
 - Running a new scan from your IDE even before committing the code.
 - Triggering a scan automatically whenever a file is saved.
 - Highlighting vulnerable code in the editor - syntax highlighting for Cycode-specific code and configuration files,